blynkkk/docs/https-api/get-datastream-value.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to get the stored value of the Datastream by id.
+This endpoint allows you to get the stored value of the Datastream by id

 **Example:**
 `https://blynk.cloud/external/api/get?token=Rps15JICmtRVbFyS_95houlLbm6xIQ2L&dataStreamId=1`